kokuwaio/helm-maven-plugin/README.md

 - Recursive chart detection (subcharts)
 - Helm does not need to be installed
 - Upload to [ChartMuseum](https://github.com/kubernetes-helm/chartmuseum) or [Artifactory](https://jfrog.com/artifactory/)
-- Repository names are interpreted as server ids to retrieve basic authentication from server list in settings.xml.
+- Repository names are interpreted as server IDs to retrieve basic authentication from server list in settings.xml.

 # Usage